mikel-egana-aranguren/ALDAPA/doc/implementations.md

 ## Overview

 ALDAPA comprises a core that executes pipelines, and plugins that implement the steps of such pipelines.
-The plugins should implement the interfaces defined at `es.eurohelp.lod.aldapa.modification`, `es.eurohelp.lod.aldapa.storage`, and `es.eurohelp.lod.aldapa.transformation`.
-When a plugin is created, it should be registered in the configuration files (and obviously be available in the classpath).
+The plugins should implement the interfaces, and extend the abstract classes, defined at `es.eurohelp.lod.aldapa.modification`, `es.eurohelp.lod.aldapa.storage`, and `es.eurohelp.lod.aldapa.transformation` (The interfaces describe what the plugins should do, and the abstract classes how they should be created).
+To deploy a plugin, it should be registered in the configuration files (and obviously be available in the classpath).

 ## Plugin types